Mendham Garden Center

 Fall

 By, the Old Guy with the Ponytail How do you prepare your garden for spring?
 At the end of the growing season, it’s time to plan for next spring.
 All the dead vegetation can be removed from your garden and put in the compost pile or it can be left to rototill in for the following season.
-Every few years, it’s good to have a soil analysis completed to determine nutrient availability for future crops.
-Once nutrient availability is known, soil can be modified accordingly in the fall, in preparation for spring.
-There are a few options available to prepare your garden for spring.
-The following options assume the existing garden soil has good drainage and adequate organic matter to

 Read More »